metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

 In our case, we are only interested in the alignment.

 !!! question "Task 4"
-    Now copy/link everything you need for igv in a seperate folder:
+    Now copy/link everything you need for igv in a separate folder:

     ```BASH
     cd ~/mgcourse/